codebar/tutorials/js/lesson3/tutorial.md

 You can also use `replace()` to substitute an element entirely with some new content.

-Try this out in your browser!
+Try this out in your browser.

 ```js
 $('#container').replaceWith("<div>I love JQuery!</div>")